CharcoalStyles/policeTest/README.md

 $ yarn generate
 ```

 The build and generated static site will be in the `/dist` directory.
-The files within the `/dist` directory must be zipped and sent to [Chris Mace](mailto:Chris.Mace@psc.nsw.gov.au) for transfer to Azure.

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).